mikegehard/kotlinArchiveChannel/README.md

 * SLACK_ARCHIVE_EMPTY_CHANNEL_SCHEDULE - 6 field cron pattern.
 For example, `0 0 1 * * ?` is 1am every day of the week.
 See [Quartz documentation](http://www.quartz-scheduler.org/documentation/quartz-2.x/tutorials/tutorial-lesson-06.html#TutorialLesson6-CronExpressions) for examples of cron schedule strings.

+* SLACK_ARCHIVE_STALE_CHANNEL_SCHEDULE - See above for pattern.

 The following environment variables are optional:

 * SLACK_SERVER - defaults to `slack.com`
 * SLACK_MINIMUM_NUMBER_OF_MEMBERS - Threshold for archiving channels.
 Defaults to 1, which will only archive empty channels.
 * SLACK_ARCHIVE_MESSAGE - message to send to any archived channels.
 See [Slack message builder](https://api.slack.com/docs/formatting/builder) for help crafting a message.
+* SLACK_DAYS_SINCE_LAST_MESSAGE - Number of days since last message to consider a channel stale.
+Defaults to 30.

 ## Deployment to Cloud Foundry